taishi-i/awesome-ChatGPT-repositories/README.md

 ## Awesome-lists

  * [awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
- * [wolverine](https://github.com/biobootloader/wolverine) - "it runs it, it sees the crash, but then it goes and talks to gpt-4 to  try to figure out how to fix it" - automate bug fixing with this awesome  script:
  * [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
  * [awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3
  * [awesome-totally-open-chatgpt](https://github.com/nichtdax/awesome-totally-open-chatgpt) - A list of totally open alternatives to ChatGPT